 Our family loves Thanksgiving and all the traditional foods that go along with it.
 I know that if I didn’t make one of the dishes the hubby and kids were expecting, I would hear about it no end.
 Yummy things like dressing (or as some people call it stuffing), mashed potatoes, sweet potato casserole or green bean casserole.

 Stressing about getting everything to the table on time?
 Our Thanksgiving Day Planner will make the day stress-free!

 So, as the holiday draws near, we give thanks for all the comfort foods and the joy they bring to family gatherings.
 And for those of you that get nervous about getting everything to the table on time, check out our handy dandy Thanksgiving Day Planner with a minute by minute schedule that will make it easy as pie.

 This year, with my daughter coming for the big day, I wanted to make something a bit different, healthier and also gluten-free.
 There are a million and one recipes out there for Thanksgiving side dishes but I knew I wanted to make a gluten-free stuffing with a base of quinoa.

 Quinoa is one of my favorite go-to protein rich sides.

 I added a little seasonal flair by tossing it with apples, cranberries and pecans then brought the flavor up a notch with bacon and sausage.

 Just take a look at that yummy mixture!

-You can stuff it in a turkey as I did a few seasons ago or throw it in a baking dish.
-This year I opted to use a baking dish because some of the family still wants the traditional dressing so this way I got both bases covered.
+This stuffing is great stuffed in a turkey or you can just throw it in a baking dish.
+This year I opted to use a baking dish because some of the family still wanted the traditional dressing so this way I got both bases covered.